 - Boxing techniques are insufficiently versatile to prepare you for all street fighting scenarios since both attackers will get hurt.

-- Because boxing classes do not teach ground fighting, a boxer will lack knowledge of fighting on the ground or perform takedowns.
+- Because boxing classes do not teach ground fighting, a boxer will lack knowledge of fighting on the ground or performing takedowns.

 - Like Brazilian jiu-jitsu and grappling martial arts, boxing does not teach how to defend against kicks and weapons.
 Otherwise, it does not work against multiple attackers.